 State health and environment officials, along with Union County are warning residents about the potential dangers of getting West Nile Virus from mosquito bites.
-"West Nile Virus cases tend to increase in late summer and fall," N.J.
+"West Nile Virus cases tend to ," N.J.
 Dept. Health Commissioner Mary E. O'Dowd said in a press release.
 "Residents should protect themselves by using repellent, wearing long sleeves and pants and avoiding the outdoors during dawn and dusk when mosquitoes are most active."
 Mosquitoes can stay active until late October.

 "Mosquitoes also can become more active throughout the entire day at this time of year," according to the joint press release by the Department of Environmental Protection and Department of Health.

 "The DEP's mosquito program coordinates and supplements the network of county mosquito agencies with an Integrated Pest Management approach that stresses multiple strategies beyond the application of pesticides,'' according to Bob Kent, Administrator of the DEP's Office of Mosquito Control Coordination.

 The state Department of Health has identified eight human cases of West Nile Virus this year.
 The locations of infections include Bergen, Essex, Hudson, Mercer, Middlesex, Monmouth and Ocean counties.

 West Nile Virus cases have increased this year with more infections reported than ever before.
 The virus was first detected in the U.S. in 1999.
 According to the release a majority of the 1,590 cases in 2012 to date have been reported from six states-Texas, Michigan, Louisiana, Mississippi, Oklahoma and South Dakota.
 Nationally there have been 66 deaths.